Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Spectral Invariance Under Area-Preserving Transformations

-The QNN of shape $(R', L')$ with sub-generators $H_{b(r-1, l-1) + (1, 1)}$ (we have to do an index shift here), then has trivially the same frequency spectrum, as it is only a permutation of the sub-generators and the Minkowski sum remains the same. \end{proof} Note that two QNNs are considered equal if and only if they have the same shape and all their sub-generators $H_{r, l}$ and $H_{r, l}'$ for all $r=1,\ldots , R$ and $l=1,\ldots , L$ are equal.
+\end{proof} Note that two QNNs are considered equal if and only if they have the same shape and all their sub-generators $H_{r, l}$ and $H_{r, l}'$ for all $r=1,\ldots , R$ and $l=1,\ldots , L$ are equal.
 Strictly speaking, however, the QNNs also depend on the parameter encoding layers.
 Therefore, we have only constructed a bijection between equivalence classes of QNNs, which is sufficient for our cases here.
-Using the Schröder-Bernstein theorem of set theory and the axiom of choice, it is possible to extend this to a bijection of QNNs considering the parameter encoding layers.
+Using the Schr\"oder-Bernstein theorem of set theory and the axiom of choice, it is possible to extend this to a bijection of QNNs considering the parameter encoding layers.

 By Theorem \ref{theorem: Univariate QNN is Fourier}, the only relevant information for the frequency spectrum are the generators or sub-generators.
 Thus, the QNN can be represented by a rectangular plot containing these sub-generators as squares in the arrangement matching their occurrences in the circuit.
-Theorem \ref{theorem: Spectral Invariance Under Area-Preserving Transformations} now implies that this arrangement is irrelevant, since we can transform each QNN with an area preserving transformation in all other compatible rectangles.
+Theorem \ref{theorem: Spectral Invariance Under Area-Preserving Transformations} now implies that this arrangement is irrelevant, since we can transform each QNN with an area-preserving transformation in all other compatible rectangles.
 We sketch this in Figure \ref{fig:invariance under area-preserving transformation}.

 If no requirements are made on the generators, such as equal data coding layers, Theorem \ref{theorem: Spectral Invariance Under Area-Preserving Transformations} implies that, without loss of generality, we can consider single-layer models to study the maximum frequency spectrum of QNNs with $k$-dimensional generators.
 The results depending on $R$ can then be generalised to the multi-layer case by simply replacing the dependence on $R$ by $R \cdot L$.